Sabahattin Çakmakoğlu: Presidential candidacy

 The MHP managed to win parliamentary representation once again in the 2007 general election, with Çakmakoğlu again returning as an MP for Kayseri.
 He became a Deputy Leader of the MHP for a second time shortly after.
 The general election had been called early due to the parliamentary deadlock caused during the presidential election earlier that year.
 With the parliamentary process to elect a successor to President Ahmet Necdet Sezer resuming after the general election, the MHP put forward Çakmakoğlu as their presidential candidate.
 He won 70 votes in the first round, 71 in the second and 70 in the final round, losing to the Justice and Development Party candidate Abdullah Gül.

 Çakmakoğlu stepped down as an MP at the 2011 general election.

-Personal life
+Personal life and death

-Çakmakoğlu is married with two children.
-He has a secondary school named after him in his hometown of İncesu, Kayseri, namely Vali Sabahattin Çakmakoğlu Ortaokulu (Governor Sabahattin Çakmakoğlu Secondary School).
+Çakmakoğlu was married with two children.
+He had a secondary school named after him in his hometown of İncesu, Kayseri, namely Vali Sabahattin Çakmakoğlu Ortaokulu (Governor Sabahattin Çakmakoğlu Secondary School).
 A secondary school with the same name exists in Mersin Province, where Çakmakoğlu served as Governor between 1984 and 1988.

+Çakmakoğlu died in Ankara on 24 October 2024, at the age of 93.